gpbl/SwiftChart/README.md

         for (serieIndex, dataIndex) in enumerate(indexes) {
             if dataIndex != nil {
-                // The series at serieIndex has been touched

-                let value = chart.valueForSerie(serieIndex, atIndex: dataIndex)
+                // The series at serieIndex has been touched let value = chart.valueForSeries(serieIndex, atIndex: dataIndex)
             }
         }
     }
 ```

-You can use `chart.valueForSerie()` to access the value for the touched position.
+You can use `chart.valueForSeries()` to access the value for the touched position.

 The `x: Float` argument refers to the value on the x-axis: it is inferred from the horizontal position of the touch event, and may be not part of the series values.